Instant Accessto State, County and Municipal Public Records

 - Accounting records prepared by a public accountant or certified public accountant regarding a practice monitoring or a Board of Public Accountancy peer review.
 This exemption excludes records pursuant to related investigations or court proceedings.

-- Attorney discipline records, including subpoenas, affidavits, and disciplinary proceedings
+- Attorney discipline records, including subpoenas, affidavits, disciplinary proceedings and more records pertaining to private or sensitive court rulings

 - Bank records, including information on acquisitions, licensee records, investigations, applicant information obtained by the Securities and Exchange Commission, and bank examinations conducted by the Alabama Banking Department.